Dhara1629/House-Price-Prediction/README.md

 House Price Prediction With Machine Learning in Python using Ridge, Bayesian, Lasso, Elastic Net, and OLS regression model for prediction.

-Perfomed EDA on the given dataset
+Perfomed EDA on the given dataset.

 Produced Heat Map, Scatter Plot and Distribution plots for Data Visualization.